-The portion of a participant's account that includes Participant Contributions, rollover contributions, dividends paid on the Kraft Heinz stock fund, and related earnings, is fully vested at all times.
+The portion of a participant's account that includes Participant Contributions, rollover contributions, dividends paid on investments in the Stock Fund, and related earnings is fully vested at all times.

-A participant who is designated by the Company as part of a bargaining unit previously part of Kraft Foods Group, Inc. will vest in the Kraft Heinz Matching Contributions account and non-elective contributions account based on the participant's years of vesting service in accordance with the following schedule:
+A participant who is designated by Kraft Heinz as part of a bargaining unit previously part of Kraft Foods Group, Inc. will vest in the Kraft Heinz Matching Contributions account and non-elective contributions account based on the participant's years of vesting service in accordance with the following schedule: